- What are the minimum requirements for the graduate programs (Ph.D. and M.A.)?

 Sorry, no. The Graduate Committee only evaluates submitted online applications that are complete.
 This includes an online application (and the application fee), official academic transcripts (college and beyond), three letters of recommendation, a statement of objectives, a TOEFL/IELTS report (international application only), and a completed copy of the affidavit of financial support (international application only).
 General GRE is not required but highly recommended.
 Almost all funded Ph.D. students in the past few years submitted their GRE scores.
 Note that only the official IELTS/TOEFL/GRE reports directly sent to us from the test agencies are considered valid.

 The affidavit of financial support (for international students only) can be found at Graduate School International Students webpage.
 More information about how to fill out this form can be found below.

 When you fill out the application, make sure your phone number, email address, and mailing address are correct and are valid until the first few weeks here on campus.
 This means that they should be valid until the end of August if you apply for fall admission and until the end of January if you apply for spring admission.

-After your online application, you need to send in official academic transcripts (college and beyond), three letters of recommendation, a statement of objectives, a TOEFL/IELTS report (international application only), and a completed copy of the affidavit of financial support (international application only).
+Graduate applicants need to upload a scanned copy (PDF preferred) of the official academic transcripts (college and beyond), three letters of recommendation, a statement of objectives, a TOEFL/IELTS report (international application only), and a completed copy of the affidavit of financial support (international application only).
 In addition, while not required, the general Graduate Record Examination is very helpful in evaluating an application and submission of this exam’s results is encouraged.
 You need to ask the IELTS/TOEFL/GRE test agency to send us your official report directly.
 Without the official report it is not possible for the Graduate School to process your application.
 It is usually helpful to include a photocopy of your IELTS/TOEFL/GRE report with your supporting documents.
-You should send your supporting documents directly to our department:
+You should send any supporting documents (that are not uploaded) directly to our department: